pamgaiguer/bandtemplate/README.md

 - Angular (v.
 9.1.0) with support a PWA
 - Bootstrap (v.
 4.3.1)
 - SASS for styles
-- If necessary, MySql for database
+- If necessary, MySql for databases